masc-ucsc/livehd/docs/projects.md

 program executions (load/un-load with mmaps).

-The current LGraph node uses around 34 bytes per Node_pin.
+The current Lgraph node uses around 34 bytes per Node_pin.
 This implementation should be around 18 bytes per node.
 The state of the art (not fast insert/delete) compressed graphs can reach 10 bits per edge vs the expected 40bits per edge (18bytes/3+edges).
 So there is still room for improvement, but